aman63/CHAPAO/README.md

 # CHAPAO-Likelihood-and-Hierarchical-Reference-based-Representation-of-Biomolecular-Sequences-
 CHAPAO, a novel reference-based technique for compressing MSAfiles.
 This is to our knowledge the first application of reference-based technique for compressingMSAs.
-Unlike conventional reference-based methods where an “extra” sequence (not includedin the input sequence to compress) is used as a reference, we used a novelhierarchical referencingtechnique where a suitable subset of the input sequences in the MSA fileis used as reference sequence.
+Unlike conventional reference-based methods where an “extra” sequence (not includedin the input sequence to compress) is used as a reference, we used a novelhierarchical referencingtechnique where a suitable subset of the input sequences in the MSA file is used as reference sequence.
+CHAPAO offers substantial improvement in compression gain over the existing best alternate methods for both general perpose comression algorithms ( zip, Bzip2, gzip, Lzma) and special perpose compression algorithm (COmsa and MFComspress).

 ## Dependencies
 Python 3.0 or later